 If your account has not been paid for more than 60 days and arrangements for payment have not been agreed upon, I have the option of using legal means to secure the payment.
 This may involve hiring a collection agency or going through small claims court.
 If such legal action is necessary, its costs will be included in the claim.
 In most collection situations, the only information I release regarding a client’s treatment is her/his name, address, any phone numbers where you can be reached, the nature of the services provided, and the amount due.

 You should carefully read the section in your insurance coverage booklet that describes mental health services.
 If you have questions about the coverage, call your plan administrator (Customer Service number usually found on the back of the card.) .
 Of course, I will provide you with whatever information I can based on my experiences and will be happy to help you in understanding the information you receive from your insurance company.
 Due to the rising costs of health care, insurance benefits have increasingly become more complex.
-Because of this complexity, I have chosen not to be in-network on insurance panels.
-It is sometimes difficult to determine exactly how much mental health coverage is available.
+Because of this complexity, it is sometimes difficult to determine exactly how much mental health coverage is available.
 “Managed Health Care” plans such as HMOs and PPOs often require authorization before they provide reimbursement for mental health services.
 These plans are often limited to short-term treatment approaches designed to work out specific problems that interfere with a person’s usual level of functioning.
 It may be necessary to seek approval for more therapy after a certain number of sessions.
 While a lot can be accomplished in short-term therapy, some clients feel that they need more services after insurance benefits end.
 You should be aware that most insurance companies require you to authorize me to provide them with a clinical diagnosis.
-Since I am not in-network on any insurance panels, I WILL NOT have to provide additional clinical information such as treatment plans or summaries, or copies of the entire record (in rare cases).
+If I am not in-network on your insurance panel, I WILL NOT have to provide additional clinical information such as treatment plans or summaries, or copies of the entire record (in rare cases).
 I have had concerns about this information becoming part of the insurance company’s files and probably being stored in a computer.
 Though all insurance companies claim to keep such information confidential, I have no control over what they do with it once it is in their hands.
 In some cases, they may share the information with a national medical information databank.
 Once we have all of the information about your insurance coverage, we will discuss what we can expect to accomplish with the benefits that are available.

 I am often not immediately available by telephone.
-While I am usually in my office between 9AM and 6PM, I will not answer the phone when I am with a client.
+While I am usually available between 9AM and 7PM, I will not answer the phone when I am with a client.
 When I am not available, my telephone is answered by voice mail.
 I will make every effort to return your call on the same day, with the exception of weekends and holidays.
 If you are difficult to reach, please inform me of some times when you will be available.
 If you are unable to reach me and feel that you can’t wait for me to return your call, contact your family physician or the nearest emergency room and ask for the psychologist or psychiatrist on call.
 If I will be unavailable for an extended time, I will provide you with the name of a colleague to contact, if needed.

 The laws and standards of my profession require that I keep treatment records.
 You are entitled to receive a copy of the records unless I believe that seeing them would be emotionally damaging, in which case, I will be happy to send them to a mental health professional of your choice.
 Because these are professional records, they can be misinterpreted and/or upsetting to untrained readers.
 I recommend that you review them in my presence so that we can discuss the content.
 Clients will be charged an appropriate fee for any time spent in preparing information requests.